-- (i) Use the explorer button to select and open the image file to be displayed on the dialog, - (ii) Enter the details for the content of that image in the respective boxes in the dialog, - (iii) The image may be rotated or zoomed so that the details are clearly seen. - (iv) Click Archive to structure the filename and save the record, - (v) Repeat the process for all the images to be archived.
+- (i) Use the explorer button to select, open the image file and the image gets displayed as shown above. - (ii) Enter the details for the content of that image in their respective boxes in the dialog, - (iii) The image may be rotated or zoomed so that the details are clearly seen. - (iv) Click Archive to structure the filename and archive the image, - (v) Repeat the process for all the images to be archived.